caprover/caprover-website/docs/deploy-from-github.md

 sidebar_label: Deploy from Github
 ---

-## Deploy directly from Github
+## Deploying directly from Github

 This example showcases a Vue 3 app with a PHP backend that can be built, tested and deployed directly from Github to CapRover using the CapRover community-maintained [GitHub Action](https://github.com/caprover/deploy-from-github).
-Feel free to clone the example project from https://github.com/PremoWeb/SDK-Foundation-Vue to try things out or build your next awesome app.
+Feel free to clone an example project from https://github.com/PremoWeb/SDK-Foundation-Vue to try things out or build your next awesome app.

 ### Create a new App
 The name you choose here will become the APP_NAME secret.